Drink Up! When to Water Your Vegetable Garden

 Body

-Like us, plants drink water to stay hydrated.
-But what is too little water, or too much?
-When is the best time to water to prevent it from evaporating away?
-Let’s explore the most effective ways to water your plants, along with a helpful watering chart that you may wish to keep!
+Like us, plants drink water to stay hydrated—not too little, but not too much!
+When is the best time to water to prevent evaporation?
+Here is a helpful watering chart, plus tips on the best ways to water your plants.

 If you ensure your soil is amended with organic matter (such as compost), you are well on your way to healthy soil.
 Regular applications of modest amounts of compost—one-quarter inch per season—will dramatically improve your soil’s water retention and help suppress disease.
 See our articles and videos on soil types, soil testing, and the basics of amending your soil with NPK fertilizers and organic amendments.